LazySammy/LOTUS/tutorials/PARAMETERS.md

     - **no** > all mutations types will be conserved, recommended for WGS data (Whole Genome Sequencing)
     - **<your_mutations>** > you can specify the mutations you want to keep (ex: MISSENSE, NONSENSE, etc)
     > Example: 'exonic', 'splicing', 'ncRNA', 'ncRNA_intronic', 'ncRNA_exonic', 'UTR5', 'UTR3', 'intronic', 'upstream', 'downstream', 'intergenic'
-    are all possible values for ANNOVAR, you can tell LOTUS the ones you want to keep, separated by a comma
+    are all possible values for ANNOVAR, you can tell LOncoG the ones you want to keep, separated by a comma
 - Options:
   - ```yes``` ☑️
   - ```no```